OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
 # Custom functions debugging (preview)

 Debugging for custom functions can be accomplished by multiple means, depending on what platform you're using.
-Methods differ between [Office Online for Windows](#windows-10-visual-studio-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome-debugger), [Office Desktop for Windows](#for-windows-and-visual-studio-code), and [Office Desktop for Mac](#for-mac).
-You can also issue debugging commands through [the command line directly](#using-the-command-line).
+Methods differ between platforms (such as Windows, Mac, and Online) and depending on what method you prefer (Visual Studio Code or online debugging tools).
+You can also issue debugging commands through [the command line directly](#commands-for-building-and-running-your-add-in).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]